-1.1 Localisation and Communication
+3. Localization and Communication

 The communication system the robots use in the considered task is based on technologies developed for computing relative distance and bearing of infrared signals' sources.
 The system used manages transfer and processing of signals in software and does not require any additional hardware.
-We rely solely on the technologies (sensors and main board) available on the e-pucks (see Section The E-pucks and their task for a description of the robot).
+We rely solely on the technologies (sensors and main board) available on the epucks robots (see Section 3 for a description of the robot).
 Several works focus on the development of relative positioning system for autonomous robots.
 However, many of these works are emulations of relative positioning systems, and in some cases the systems are developed and tested only in simulation.
-Roumeliotis and Bekey (2002) proposed the use of a Kalman filter to combine dead reckoning and information from an emulated relative positioning system to allow a group of mobile robots to solve the issue of localisation.
-Ludwig and Gini (2006) used a wireless local area network for a robotic swarm dispersion to cover an unknown area.
+Roumeliotis and Bekey (Roumeliotis & Bekey, 2002) proposed the use of a Kalman filter to combine dead reckoning and information from an emulated relative positioning system to allow a group of mobile robots to solve the issue of localisation.
+Ludwig and Gini (Ludwig & Gini, 2006) used a wireless local area network for a robotic swarm dispersion to cover an unknown area.
 In this study, one robot was required to be stationary to determine distance and bearing information.
-The use of infrared signals for the development of relative positioning system has already been studied by Spears et al. (2004), Kelly and Martinoli (2004) and more recently by Pugh and Martinoli (2006).
+The use of infrared signals for the development of relative positioning system has already been studied by Spears et al., 2004, Kelly & Martinoli, 2004 and more recently by Pugh & Martinoli, 2006, Gutierrez et al, 2008.

 All the above mentioned works shared with our study an interest in the design of relative positioning systems for autonomous robots that can only use local and decentralised control.
-However, while these works are mainly focused on the development of relative localisation systems, our goal is to merge these technologies with the ER to allow autonomous agents to use both situated and abstract communication.
-Situated communication refer to social interactions in which the physical instantiation of the message contributes to define its semantics (Clancey, 1997, for more details).
+However, while these works are mainly focused on the development of relative localisation systems, our goal is to merge these technologies with ER to allow autonomous agents to use both situated and abstract communication.
+Nevertheless, these previous hardware implementations do not fit with our necessities.
+On one hand they require a special hardware board to take care of the transfer and processing signals.
+On the other hand, range on previous examples is up to 3 m. but it gets distorted for distances less than 30 cm. when short distances are needed to be accurate in our application.

+Situated communication refers to social interactions in which the physical instantiation of the message contributes to define its semantics (Clancey, 1997).
 In this work, receivers extract the range of the infrared signal source by considering the intensity of the modulated signal, and the bearing by considering the relative position on their body of the sensor impinged by the received signal.
-For example, a signal which is detected by a sensor positioned on the back of a robot receiver, indicated that the signal source is more or less at 180° with respect to the receiver heading.
+For example, a signal which is detected by a sensor positioned on the back of a robot receiver indicated that the signal source is more or less at 180° with respect to the receiver heading.
 Since the localisation of signal source is obtained by exploiting the physical properties of the signals and the morphology of the robots, it follows that our robots are endowed with situated communication capabilities.